Geeksltd/Olive.GlobalSearch/README.md

 ## How does it work?
 It consists of a UI component, where the user will type in some keywords to search.
 The search query will then be passed on to various individual micro-services via HTTP-based Apis.
 They will each then provide their own *"participation"*, i.e. search results for the same keywords.
 The UI component will then show all results across all services in a single auto-complete list.

 Each result item will have a Title (mandatory), Description, DestinationUrl (mandatory) and IconUrl.
-They can also provide a CssClass for the item so that they can be styled differently.
+They can also provide a **Liquid template** for the item so that they can be styled differently.
 For example dependeing on the type of the content item, it can be shown in a different colour in the auto-complete.

 ## Installing the UI component